 I asked Mr. Alexander if I could borrow his phone, he questioned why, and I told him, I told him I was going to use what I learned against Sebastian.
 I think that, for just once, I’ll solve my problems with violence, we’re learning stuff like this for a reason.

 He tried to sway me against it, mercilessly quoting The Karate Kid.
 I ran outside, and found one pay phone just outside of the Qwikpick.
 I put the quarter in.

 “Mac Astley.
 And I’m tired of this.
 Meet me any time, any place.
 Let’s settle this like men.”

 I walked to the park.
 It was completely empty, given it being the dead of night.
 Sebastian came ten minutes later.
 He wore our school uniform which was neon orange, making him seem to glow in the dark.
 His normally jagged brown hair was combed, his eye bags were better, and he no longer had a limp.
 He looked better, stronger, more sophisticated.

 “Y’know,” he said, “I was Pleaty Jackson once.
-I had that same naive outlook that you do, it blinded me to the harsh reality.
-That’s what I want you to see, Mac, I want you to stop being blinded by a light that dims your intelligence.
-I’ve turned your friends against you, got you kicked out of school, now, you feel everything that I’ve felt.”
+I had that same naive outlook that you do, it blinded me to this harsh reality.
+That’s what I want you to see, Mac, I want you to stop being blinded by this light that dims your intelligence.
+Your friends have turned against you, got you kicked out of school, now, you feel everything that I’ve felt.
+And so you know that theo system is flawed.”
 I tried to get up but he pushed me back onto the ground.
 “See, there’s this old proverb I like to quote.
 All it takes is one bad day.
-But now, it looks like you’ve been having a bad four months, doesn’t it.
+But now, it looks like you’ve been having a bad couple of months.
 It hurts, doesn’t it?
 To know how small you really are in all of this?”
-He kicked me and walked away once more.
+He kicked me again.